DBaudry/Preference_Learning/README.md

 want to know if an agent prefers an instance *a* over an instance *b*, but the only information we have about him is a set of *m* observed preferences.

 Our class *learning_instance_preference* takes as input the design matrix of the instances and the set of observed preference, and follows the steps in the article to compute the *maximum a posteriori* of the function *f* over the available instances.
 Then this result is used to predict the value of *f* and perform pairwise comparison for any other set of instances.
-To compare this algorithm we also implemented two SVM algorithms A TOI DE JOUER THIB.
+To compare this algorithm we also implemented two benchmark algorithms.
+These are adaptations from articles from Herbrich et al. and Har-Peled et al. (constraint classification).
+They mainly relies on the translation of preferences into vectors such that one can handle the problem as a classification problem.
+It is perform inside our classes *SVM_InstancePref* and *CCSVM_IL*.

 Results are tested using a simple accuracy score: we compare random pairs of instances and check the percentage of pairs that are correctly predicted (instances can be drawn from the train set or any test set whether what we want to check).